 What is Considered High Cholesterol?

-Cholesterol travels through the body through the bloodstream in clusters called lipoproteins, which are both fat and protein.
+It travels through the body through the bloodstream in clusters called lipoproteins, which are both fat and protein.
 Low-density lipoproteins (LDL) are referred to as “bad” cholesterol.
 A high LDL level contributes to the build-up of bad cholesterol in the arteries.

 The “good” cholesterol is called HDL, which stands for high-density lipoproteins.
-It is considered a good cholesterol because it carries cholesterol from other parts of the body back to the liver, where your body gets rid of it.
+It is considered good because it carries cholesterol from other parts of the body back to the liver, where your body gets rid of it.

-What Happens During a Cholesterol Test?
+What Happens During a Test?

-High Cholesterol Numbers
+High Cholesterol Numbers (Total)

 LDL (“bad”) Cholesterol